pmcvtm/presentations/slides/the-800-file-gorilla/slides.md

 ---

-😈 Tell the author how they did:
+😈 Tell the Author How They Did:

 > &nbsp; &nbsp; **pmcvtm** commented at 6:28 pm 34 days later
 >